gadesilnes/gadesilnes/README.md

 - 👋 Hi, I’m Gabriel Neves
-- 👀 I’m interested in live soft
+- 👀 I’m interested in live soft, big data azure, and learn new things(things that are worthwhile)
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 gadesilnes/gadesilnes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.